 - Kept clean (ideally)

-There are several options to organize recipe cards and scraps of papers, starting with:
+There are several options to organize these precious “receipts” (as they called them long ago), starting with:

 - Organize them in photo albums using the plastic pockets to keep them clean.